mokronos/.dotfiles/README.md

 and run XLaunch from start menu (and disable access control, disable clipboard, everything else default) and save config in autostart windows folder

+## VPN and WSL2
+Internet doesn't work in WSL2 when connected to a VPN.
+**Solution**:
+Use Cisco Anyconnect from Windows Store (dont download online and install manually).

 **TODO**

 there is still a lot of weird stuff happening every time i install on new setup which needs to be manually fixed/installed